The adult human skeleton is a framework of 206 bones and is anatomically divided into two parts, the axial skeleton and the appendicular skeleton.

-Functionally, the bones give support to the appendages and protect fragile organs of the body such as the brain, spinal cord, heart, and lungs.
-The bones also store and release calcium and phosphorus and the bone marrow produces new blood cells.
+Functionally, the bones primarily give support to the appendages and protect the fragile organs of the body such as the brain, spinal cord, heart, and lungs.

-Additionally, the bumps, ridges, and grooves on the surface of bones serve as attachment sites for the skeletal muscles.
+The bumps, ridges, and grooves on the surface of bones provide attachment sites for the skeletal muscles.

 Additionally, many bones contain a soft tissue called marrow that produces new blood cells and stores fat.